 - Graduates of the program will successfully enter the mental health profession.

 - Deadline for application to the Department of Psychology & Counseling is January 15 annually.
-Late applications will be considered if all positions are not filled.
-A separate application to the UCA Graduate School should be submitted at least 3 weeks prior to January 15.
+Late applications will only be considered if all positions are not filled.

 - Students accepted into the program in the spring may begin classes in the following summer or fall semester.